 What can you do before treatment?

-What will I do to treat the cockroach infestation?
+What will we do to treat the cockroach infestation?

 What happens after treatment?

 You will see dead cockroaches around for a few weeks after treatment.
 Dispose of these in an outside bin.
-Try not to wash down treated surfaces for 2 months after spraying has taken place or you will wash off the residual insecticide that has been used.
+Try not to wash down treated surfaces for a few weeks after spraying has taken place or you will wash off the residual insecticide that has been used.

 Most importantly ensure that cleanliness is of the highest standards.
 The cleaner the premises the better chance of complete success.

 Cockroaches will feed on any type of food and from any type of surface so you must clean all areas that may not be seen.
 For example you should clean under ovens and fridges, wall to floor junctions, around plug sockets etc.

 Finally, we will place sticky monitoring traps so that you can see if infestation recurs.
 These do not control but give you a clear indication of how you are doing with reference to infestation.